 UPSC CSE General Studies Paper 4 (GS4) Question Paper: Analysis

 Case studies (or problem-solving questions) were not just sticking to an ethical dilemma.
 The answer should include other dimensions as well.
-The below are the crux point of each of the case studies.
+Below are the crux points of each of the case studies.

 - Helping the unreserved